 New sales tax revenue assigned to the street maintenance budget will be used to increase the number of lane miles maintained each year (filling potholes, resurfacing roads, etc.) — extending the life of the City’s best roads.

-Not only will these improvements have economic benefits, but better streets help improve air quality and contribute to individual cost savings by decreasing fuel consumption and the need for tire repair and car maintenance.
+These improvements benefit the entire community by improving air quality, reducing street reconstruction needs, and contributing to individual cost savings by decreasing fuel consumption and the frequency of tire repair and car maintenance.

 Mayor's Recommended Budget

 Construction and Surface Treatment Crew

 Set up a new road maintenance crew (equipment and personnel).
 The new crew will allow the City to double the number of roads being resurfaced and improved each from 75 to 155 lane miles

 Capital Improvement Program Projects Transfer

 The City is required to allocate 7% of the budget to the Capital Improvement Program.
 The Mayor is recommending the allocation of an additional $2 million for road, sidewalk and pavement projects